Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 If you can’t find a specific mention in your feed, you can use the Mention inspector.

-To use the feature, the only thing you need is the URL(s) of the mention(s) you can’t find in the feed.
+The only thing you need is the URL(s) of the mention(s) you can’t find in the feed.

 In the feed, you can block certain mentions depending on their author, type (source), and language.
 After you do so, similar mentions won’t appear in your feed anymore.